Winter wellness tips: how to cope with SAD

 Focus on the positives

-Cruz says one of the best ways to help omit elevated levels of depression is by shifting your focus on to the positive.
-Volunteer, make time to schedule a Skype call with a loved one who may be miles away, or simply go for a walk at the park.
+Focusing on the positive can be a powerful way to reduce feelings of depression.
+Volunteer, make time to schedule a Skype call with a loved one who may be miles away, or simply go for a walk in the park.

 Can vitamin D help?

-Cruz says that while a vitamin D deficiency may play a slight role in SAD, depression from low vitamin D levels is usually year round.
+Most experts agree that there research related to vitamin D deficiency in people who have SAD is inconclusive.
+While a vitamin D deficiency may play a slight role in SAD, depression from low vitamin D levels is usually year round.

-Don't self-diagnose SAD or try to manage your symptoms before talking with your GP first though.
-Dr Ventimiglia, says that even though light therapy and vitamin D supplements are recommended, it is best to consult with a professional because you may attribute your symptoms to SAD when another possible medical condition is the culprit.
+Don't self-diagnose SAD or try to manage your symptoms before talking with your doctor first though.
+Ventimiglia, says that even though light therapy and vitamin D supplements are recommended, it is best to consult with a health professional because you may attribute your symptoms to SAD when another possible medical condition is the cause.

 Article history